MathieuKolodziejski/tryhackme-ctfs/thm-ctf-silverplatter.md

 - Website visit

-Website seems to be built with https://html5up.net/ Found a username in the Contact page: `If you'd like to get in touch with us, please reach out to our project manager on Silverpeas.
+The website seems to be built with https://html5up.net/.

+I found a username in the Contact page: `If you'd like to get in touch with us, please reach out to our project manager on Silverpeas.
 His username is "scr1ptkiddy".`

 There are several sections in the HTML that are loaded at launch that I cannot find on the rendered page.
 One of the element is an HTML form: